M.A. in Native American Studies

 Financial Assistance

 Graduate Teaching Assistantships, awarded on a competitive basis, are available in NAS to formally admitted graduate students.
 The GTA includes a 6 credit tuition waiver and stipend.
 Selected graduate students will teach a section of Introduction to Native American Studies and/or other NAS courses.
-A prerequisite for application is the successful completion of NASX 530 Federal Law and Indian Policy.
 See the Graduate Assistantships sections on the Graduate School website for detailed information on appointment criteria.

 Further Information